 The violin plays wonderfully now.
-And I can vouch for the fact it is very easy to play.
+And it is very easy to play.

 There are several full size (4/4) and also 3/4 size Maidstone violins in my collection, which are now for sale.
 These violins were mostly made in Saxony (Germany) from the very late C19th to the outbreak of WW2.
 They were not made by the Murdoc music company but imported by it for sale to children and adults as part of the Maidstone music for the people movement and its orchestral and schools music associations.

-All Grade 8 (ABRSM) rated full-size Maidstone violins in my collection, that were made in Saxony or France are for sale at £350 each.
+All Grade 8 (ABRSM) rated full-size Maidstone violins in my collection, were made in Saxony or France.
 More standard (typical) Saxony Maidstones are still a great violin for the price and are even cheaper (see prices below).

 A very good Maidstone 4/4 student violin.
-Suitable to Grade 8 (ABRSM) For sale £350
+Suitable to Grade 8 (ABRSM).

-This violin isn’t the loudest violin in the world, so would suit an intermediate to advanced student who is gaining their confidence.
-This instrument would be able to handle Grades 5-8, so would be a great first full size violin for a teenager who has earned their stripes.
-A quiet violin can be a great thing for a student as often students are put off practising out of fear of disturbing their neighbours.
-This violin, rated up to Grade 8 (ABRSM) is for sale for just £375.
+This violin type isn’t the loudest violin in the world, so would suit an intermediate to advanced student who is gaining their confidence.
+This instrument would be able to handle Grades 5-8 (ABRSM), so would be a great first full size violin for a teenager who has earned their stripes.

 A nice, sweet sounding, full size vintage violin.